Product

 You don’t start by writing a regex rule to block or allow "Deloitte."
 You start by answering Melody's question:

-"Is this an acceptable business practice, or something we want to change?"
+"Is this an acceptable business activity, or something we want to change?"

 When Melody Pushes Back (And Gets It Right)